top of page

 Dr. Ghosh’s journey spans over three decades of faith, study and practice.
 What began in childhood—conducting pujas and being steeped in culture, spirituality and religion—grew into a lifelong pursuit.
 From advanced studies at Oxford and Chicago to his current role as Dean of Dharma Studies, each step has shaped his mission to bring ancient wisdom into everyday life.

-Studying at Oxford University, UK
+Higher Education at Oxford University, UK

-Doctoral Studies at University of Chicago, USA
+Research at the University of Chicago, USA

 Scholarship

-Putting Dharma into Practice
+Translating Tradition into Practice

 bottom of page